 Big Data is a technology that is growing in importance in a wide variety of business sectors.
-It is about using special techniques on large amounts of data, to gain insights as well as actionable pieces of information.
-It’s importance can be gauged from the fact that it is considered as a second Industrial revolution, meaning that it will completely change how business is conducted, across a wide swathe of enterprises and markets.
+It is about using special techniques on large amounts of different kinds of data, to gain insights as well as actionable pieces of information.
+It’s importance can be gauged from the fact that it is considered as a new Industrial revolution, meaning that it will completely change how business is conducted, across a wide swathe of enterprises and markets.
 Until recently, Big data was mainly being used in Retail (both bricks and mortar as well as E-commerce), Online Advertising, Healthcare & Medical Insurance, Banking and Financial markets.
 However, it is now being used also in the traditional industries such as Oil and Gas, for example in smart Reservoir Management of oilfields.

 In this White paper, we will examine how we can fruitfully use Big Data techniques, in the downstream industries related to Oil and Gas as well.
 This includes industries such as Petrochemical & Chemical manufacturing, Pharmaceutical manufacturing, Power Generation and so on.